Khaythefirst/Retail-Inventory-And-Supply-Chain-Optimization-Analysis/README.md

 ### Weather Impact Analysis:

-- Weather variability significantly did not necessaryly impacts demand and must be included in inventory planning
+- Weather variability significantly did not necessarily impacts demand and must be included in inventory planning
 - Since sales don't drop during "Snowy" or "Rainy" conditions, the supply chain must remain fully operational regardless of the weather.
 - Unlike many retail datasets where rain or snow kills sales, this store is "weather-resilient."